 For gravestone cleaning and restoration, please note that all gravestones are not created equal.
 All gravestones will “clean-up” in varying degrees.
 Some will clean spectacularly and then some others will simply look OK afterward.
 But, there will be a noticeable improvement.

-Prices will vary due to scope of work.
+Prices vary due to the scope of work that is necessary.
 Prospective work will require a free preliminary site visit to the burying ground to assess and inspect the gravestone/s that require attention.
 Analysis of the plot is necessary to formulate a safe plan to begin work.
 The safety of the gravestone and that of the conservator is Number One.
 While surveying the spot an inventory will be taken as to the materials and quantities needed to make repairs.

 A picture says one thousand words.
 The following photographs detail before and after progress of various gravestone restoration projects undertaken by the Albany Grave Digger.
 Please contact us at AlbanyGraveDigger@gmail.com with any questions and to set up an appointment for a site visit so that your family plot can be fully assessed.

-Casparus Pruyn gravestone was originally buried six inches below grade.
-The stone was broken into four pieces, epoxied together with Akemi Akepox 2030, and the infill completed with St. Astier Lithomex lime mortar.
-The stone is set into a newly fabricated hidden base and secured with NHL 3.0 lime mortar.
+The gravestone for Casparus Pruyn was originally buried six inches below grade.
+His stone was broken into four pieces, epoxied together with Akemi Akepox 2030, and the infill completed with St. Astier Lithomex lime mortar.
+The stone is set into a newly fabricated hidden base and secured with NHL 3.5 lime mortar.

-Colonel Frederick Andes tablet style gravestone was broken.
+The marble tablet-style gravestone for Colonel Frederick Andes was broken.
 The lower fragment missing.
-The stone is set into a newly fabricated base and secured with NHL 3.0 lime mortar.
+The stone is set into a newly fabricated base and secured with NHL 3.5 lime mortar.
 D2 Biological Solution was applied to remove lichens, mold, mildew, and pollutants.

-Anna Gonhof, wife of Andreas Bender, her gravestone was broken from its base.
+The mortise and tenon style gravestone for Anna Vonhof was broken from its base.
 The stone sunk below grade, was removed, and cleaned with D2.
 The base was removed, raised, and leveled.
-The broken mortise and tenon stone was rebuilt using Lithomex, set into its base, and secured with NHL 3.0 mortar.
+The broken mortise and tenon stone was rebuilt using Lithomex, set into its base, and secured with NHL 3.5 mortar.

 The Bender Plot was a complete rebuild.
 Every gravestone was damaged.
 A video was created to detail the work involved in putting this plot back together.
 Click on the above link to view the video.
 The products used to return this plot were what was used in the earlier posts.

-Henry F. Clas granite monument and base were crooked.
+The granite monument and base for Henry F. Clas were crooked.
 Monument was moved from base.
 The base was removed from soil and leveled with a tamped base of stone dust.
 The granite monument was replaced onto the base.
 Both the monument and the base had D2 applied.

 The Lauster obelisk was severely leaning and in danger of toppling over.
 Utilizing a tripod, chain hoist, and nylon straps the obelisk was dismantled.
 A new tamped stone dust foundation was installed.
 The obelisk was then reassembled.